-Investment Manager means, in each case as the context requires, Evelyn Partners Investment Management LLP or such successor Investment Manager(s) as may be appointed from time to time.
+Investment Manager(s) means Evelyn Partners Investment Management LLP or such successor Investment Manager(s) as may be appointed from time to time.

 Investment Management Agreement means the investment management agreement between the ACD and the Investment Manager in respect of the Company.